jsanvice/jsanvice.github.io/docs/01-Block-Diagram/Block-Diagram.md

 ## Overview

 The circuit will recieve a signal from a light sensor along pin 6 and based on the recieved signal, will toggle a light.
-The circuit will run on 5v 1.5A  being supplied by a voltage regulator power supply.
+The circuit will run on 9v 3A with a voltage regulator converting to 5V 1.5A  for the Curiosity Nano.

 ## Block Diagram